liferay/clay/packages/clayui.com/content/docs/getting-started/introduction.md

 // ...
 ```

-Then do the `clay-css` import in your `app.scss`:
+Then import the `clay-css` in your `app.scss`:

 ```text/scss
 @import "atlas";
 ```

-See the screen in the browser and you can already see some changes of `clay-css` in action.
+If you look in the browser, you can already see some `clay-css` changes in action.

 ### Step 4: Using component of Clay

-Since we already have our component imported into our JS, we can start using it, for this we need to create an instance of our component in `app.js`:
+Since we already have our component imported into our JS, we can start using it.
+To do this, we must create an instance of our component in `app.js`:

 ```javascript
 // ...